 LG Electronics on Thursday said it expected a solid third-quarter performance with growth in its auto parts business after delivering strong second-quarter results on the back of its home appliance unit amid the pandemic.

-The South Korean tech giant said its operating profit spiked 65.5 percent to 1.11 trillion won ($968 million) in the April-June period, its best second-quarter performance since 2009.
+The South Korean tech giant said its operating profit spiked 65.5 percent to 1.11 trillion won ($968 million) in April-June, its best second-quarter performance since 2009.

 The figures were in line with its earnings guidance announced earlier this month that slightly missed the market consensus.